mrbooshehri/my_devops-journey/docker/README.md

 * By removing the code of containers management from the daemon, the entire container runtime is decoupled from the Docker daemon.
-* It makes it possible to perform maintenance and upgrades on the docker daemon without impacting runing containers
+* It makes it possible to perform maintenance and upgrades on the docker daemon without impacting running containers

 ### Enable live restore
 * By default, when the docker daemon terminates, it shuts down running containers
-* Live restore: containers remain running if the docker becomes unavailable
+* Live restore: containers remain running if the docker becomes unavailabel
-* Live restore is not supported on windows containers, but it does work for linux containers running on docker desktop for windows.
+* Live restore is not supported on windows containers, but it does work for Linux containers running on docker desktop for windows.

 ### How to enable live restore
 Create/open the following file